cityforwardcollective/wisconsink12/README.md

     rates cannot be calculated.
   - `report_cards` – This table contains Report Card data from all schools in Wisconsin.
+  - `act` – This table contains ACT results for public and Choice-participating private schools.
+Disaggregated test results are not available for private schools.
+  - `choice_counts` – This table contains counts of students
+    participating in the Milwaukee, Racine, and Wisconsin Parental Choice Programs, as well as the Special Needs Scholarship Program.
+  - `other_enrollment` – This table provides counts of students missed by other reporting methods (i.e. mobile students, Open Enrollment, Chapter 220).

 More tables have been/will be added, but information on these tables will be provided in vignette form, not enumerated in the list above.
 (As